-Amidst the maze of HR benefit alternatives, there is a hidden reality so important to the CFO that it needs to be restated: employee benefits are not an art.
-They are another important category of services to be purchased and the purchase of this important category of service is a direct process fit to the capabilities of a modern procurement team.
+For amidst the maze of HR benefit alternatives, there is a hidden reality so important to the CFO that it needs to be restated: employee benefits are not an art.
+They are another important category of services to be purchased and the purchase of this important category of service is a direct process fit to the capabilities of a modern Procurement team.

 The more that a company moves to benefit plans that offer defined contribution and value-added benefit programs, the more closely these types of benefit plans permit vendor-to-vendor and plan-to-plan comparisons.
 These types of plans are ideally suited to modern sourcing techniques and procedures using Internet procurement tools.